-(Approved February 2014 by the GSA Publications Committee.)
+(Approved February 2014 by the GSA Publications Committee; updated August 2021.)

 The Geological Society of America (GSA) supports the preservation of geoscience data for the public good and urges public and private-sector organizations and individuals to routinely catalog, preserve, and make their data widely accessible.
 (See GSA’s Position Statements on Open Data Access and Geoscience Data Preservation.)

-All authors are encouraged to permanently archive new data they use in papers published with GSA in trusted repositories that:
+All authors are required to permanently archive new data they use in papers published with GSA in trusted repositories that:

 - Maintain open access to data

 GSA requires authors to follow established community standards for archiving specific types of data (see, for example, Deines et al., 2003; Renne et al., 2009; Schmitz, 2012, for standards of archiving radiogenic isotope data; see Schaen et al., 2021, for information on reporting 40Ar/39Ar geochronologic data).